-The Department of Global and Sociocultural Studies unites the faculties of anthropology, geography, and sociology within an innovative program dedicated to exploring challenges of global scope— such as diverse forms of inequality, contested identities, migrations and diasporas, and nature-society relations—that define the contemporary world.
-The department’s undergraduate and graduate programs emphasize cross-disciplinary perspectives while acknowledging the unique contributions of disciplinary approaches.
+This department unites the faculties of anthropology, geography, and sociology within an innovative program dedicated to exploring challenges of global scope— such as inequality, migration and diasporas and nature-society relations.

-The Department of Religious Studies offers instruction in all major religions of the world and in a number of thematic areas.
-The department is closely linked with a number of interdisciplinary programs, including: African-New World studies, Asian studies, Environmental Studies, Judaic Studies, Latin American and Caribbean Studies, and Women's Studies.
-The programs are designed to allow students to focus either on comparative topics, using a critical approach to understanding religious phenomena and their relation to society in a broad cultural context, or on the theory and practice of a specific religious tradition in its historical setting.
+This department offers instruction in all major religions of the world and in a number of thematic areas, designed to allow students to focus either on comparative topics or on the theory and practice of a specific religious tradition in its historical setting.